-Mr. Booker has fulfilled commissions for a variety of organizations, including the AURA Contemporary Ensemble, Da Camera Chamber Music and Jazz, Houston Grand Opera's HGOco and the Flute Studio at the Lamont School of Music.
-He is also the winner of the 2014-15 Sarofim Composition Award and has been recognized by such organizations as the UMKC Conservatory of Music and Dance, the Robert Avalon International Competition for Composers, the Other Competition at the University of Miami’s Frost School of Music and the Pi Kappa Lambda National Music Honor Society.
+His work explores the physical and psychological parameters of musical performance, as well as highlights the relationship between physical gesture and sound.
+It often presents dichotomies between density and sparsity, activity and stasis, and unity and individuality.
+Mr. Booker has fulfilled commissions for a variety of organizations, including the Lyra Society, the AURA Contemporary Ensemble, Da Camera Chamber Music and Jazz, Houston Grand Opera's HGOco, and the Flute Studio at the Lamont School of Music.
+His work has also been recognized through awards from the American Prize, the Lyra Society, the UMKC Conservatory of Music and Dance, the University of Houston’s Moores School of Music, the Robert Avalon International Competition for Composers, and the Other Competition at the University of Miami’s Frost School of Music.

 Two principles that guide my creativity are progress and transformation.
-As I construct works of music, I constantly think about where it is going and how the music, the listener and myself are changed by this journey.
+As I construct works of music, I constantly think about where it is going and how the music, the listener, and myself are changed by this journey.
 I also value craftsmanship and endeavor to make every musical event purposeful and functional, often on several levels at once.
 Above all, I aspire for my art to be honest; to express ideas, emotions and experiences, whether they be sublime or abhorrent, that are true to human existence.

-Amongst the most important practices for any musician are the analysis of music and the study of the historical and philosophical contexts in which it exists.
-As an inventor and performer of music, I believe that creative efforts should always work in conjunction with scholarly efforts in order to enhance the technical dexterity and enrich the aesthetic consciousness of the creator.
+Among the most important practices for any musician are the analysis of music and the study of the historical and philosophical contexts in which it exists.
+As an inventor and performer of music, I believe that creative efforts should work in conjunction with scholarly efforts in order to enhance the technical dexterity and enrich the aesthetic consciousness of the creator.
 As such, I am steadfastly committed to musical scholarship and will continue to be so throughout my musical career.

 I have been fortunate to benefit from the instruction of several very skilled and dedicated educators and I too desire to contribute to the field of music in this way.
 Education is one of the most empowering resources in life and I believe that it should be administered with expertise, passion and humility, and should focus on leveraging strengths rather than minimizing weaknesses.
 Musical instruction is most effective when it inspires students in addition to preparing them for academic and professional success.